California Wage and Hour Lawyers

 If you have been a victim of unpaid or underpaid wages, whether it be in regards to overtime, reimbursement for work expenses, off-the-clock work, prevailing wages, missed breaks, or any issue regarding compensation or working conditions, you may not know how to seek justice for these violations.
 It can be difficult to fight a large corporation that employs its own legal counsel.
 Most individuals aren’t familiar with the nuances of wage and hour disputes, making it challenging to pursue a successful lawsuit.

 When you have your rights violated by your employer in any way, you deserve help from an employment lawyer with vast experience in employment law.
-At Justice Law Corporation, our knowledgeable and aggressive unpaid wages lawyers are ready to fight for you.
-Contact our legal team at 818-421-9470 to learn more about how our California unpaid wages attorneys can recover compensation for your injustice.
+At Justice Law Corporation, our knowledgeable and aggressive wage and hour lawyers in California are ready to fight for you.

 What Types of Cases Do Wage and Hour Lawyers Handle?